Indian River Lagoon: Fauna

 The lagoon contains 35 species listed as threatened or endangered — more than any other estuary in North America.
 The lagoon has about 2,500 types of animals in it.
 It serves as a spawning and nursery ground for different species of oceanic and lagoon fish and shellfish.
 The lagoon also has one of the most diverse bird populations anywhere in America.

 Nearly 1/3 of the nation's manatee population lives here or migrates through the Lagoon seasonally.
 There was a mass death of manatees in 2021 due to the loss of seagrass, caused by leaks from septic systems and overuse of fertilizers.

 Nine-banded armadillos comprise one of the 34 mammals in the area.
 It is a 1920s immigrant from the Southwestern United States.
 In 2016 a Right whale with her calf entered the lagoon by mistake and safely exited to the ocean.

 Between 200 and 800 Bottlenose dolphins (Tursiops truncatus) also live in the Indian River Lagoon.
 Red Drum, Spotted seatrout, Common snook, and the Tarpon are the main gamefish in the Titusville area of the lagoon system.

 Avians include the American kestrel, Reddish egret and spoonbills.
 Butterflies include the Polydamas swallowtail.

 Indian River Lagoon is abundant with bioluminescent dinoflagellates in the summer and ctenophore (comb jellies) in the winter.

 Flora

 Seagrass is a critical component to the overall health of the lagoon.
 By 1990, it had surpassed levels reached in 1943.
 The lagoon also contains night-blooming cereus.

 95% of the seagrass, the main diet of manatees, disappeared by 2017 after an algae bloom fuelled by fertilizers.
+Seagrass again declined following Hurricane Ian and Nicole, with "virtually no detectable seagrass across the lagoon" by 2023.
+Seagress levels returned to stable levels, covering 4.3% of the lagoon, by January 2024.